 Please follow the registration procedures below and bring completed registration materials to the Office of the Registrar.
-Priority Registration for Fall 2013 will be held 8:30 a.m. - 7 p.m.
+Priority Registration for Spring 2014 will be held 8:30 a.m. - 7 p.m.
 (Monday through Thursday) and 8:30 a.m. - 4:30 p.m.
-(Friday) during April 1 - April 12, 2013 (Summer 2013 registration opened the first Monday in March, 2013 and remains available until each summer session begins).
+(Friday) during November 4 - November 15, 2013 (Summer 2014 registration will open Monday, December 9, 2013 and will remain available until each summer session begins).
 Students taking evening courses may register during all available hours of registration.
 Open registration continues until classes begin.

 Students with financial, library or health record holds will NOT be permitted to register until approval has been given by the appropriate office.
 Students on a grade hold may register, and access to grades is available on SelfService.
 Students are advised to clear all holds prior to the registration dates.

-Day program students will register in accordance with the total number of credits completed PRIOR TO the current (Spring 2013) semester.
-(Students may register on the stated day or any date thereafter during the April 1 - April 12 dates.)
+Day program students will register in accordance with the total number of credits completed PRIOR TO the current (Fall 2013) semester.
+(Students may register on the stated day or any date thereafter during the November 4 - November 15 dates.)
 The total number of completed credits (including transfer credit) is found by logging into Self-Service and reviewing the online transcript to locate the "total credits" amount for the last graded semester.
 (Scroll to the bottom to locate the last graded semester; total credits appear in the "total credits" column on the "overall" line.)
 Questions regarding the accuracy of the total should be raised prior to registration.
 In addition, students in the Pre-Nursing and Honors Programs, along with 3-Year degree students, may register on the first day of Priority Registration regardless of the number of completed credits by submitting a completed registration form.

-* Upper class students may register online through Self-Service: Seniors as of April 1 and juniors as of April 2 - 3 according to the total completed credits as noted above.
+* Upper class students may register online through Self-Service: Seniors as of November 4- 5 and juniors as of November 5 according to the total completed credits as noted above.
 Continued for this priority registration period, and intended to facilitate communication between students and their academic advisers as well as streamline the online registration process, academic advisers receive an email when their advisee registers online, and are asked to review requested courses for appropriateness.
 Only courses approved by the adviser become part of the schedule.
-The adviser's electronic approval or written approval on a registration form is required to complete registration, but a seat in requested classes is reserved until final approval or disapproval is determined.
-If a registration form is submitted in person to the Registrar's Office because registration was not completed online, an adviser's signature is still required.
+The adviser's electronic approval or written approval on a registration form is required to complete registration, but during online registration a seat in requested classes is reserved until final approval or disapproval is determined.
+If a registration form is submitted in person to the Registrar's Office because registration was not completed online, an adviser's signature is always required.
 A student assumes all responsibility pertaining to course registration and degree completion.
 Students experiencing any difficulty may come to the Registrar's Office to complete registration according to the dates stated above

 ** First-year day program students (with less than 12 completed credits) will submit registration forms with their preferred courses and time selections.
 The large number of sections for many of the first year courses make it necessary to collect course selection forms and to complete registration administratively to guarantee appropriate schedules for all students.
 An attempt will be made to retain as many of the requested sections as possible.
-Fall semester course schedules will be finalized for first-year day program students by April 26, 2013.
-Schedules that appear on Self-Service prior to April 26 are subject to change.
+Spring semester course schedules will be finalized for first-year day program students by December 6, 2013.
+Schedules that appear on Self-Service prior to December 6 are subject to change.
 Please include one or two alternate course selections to help the scheduling process.